Self-organization of adatom adsorption structure at interaction with tip of dynamic force microscope

 where $\tau_{\varepsilon}$ is the Debye relaxation time and $\eta_{\varepsilon}$ is the effective shear viscosity coefficient.
 The second term on the right-hand side describes the flow of a viscous liquid caused by the corresponding shear component of the stress $\sigma$.
 In the steady state, $\dot\varepsilon = 0$, we obtain the Hooke-type expression $\sigma = G_{\varepsilon}\varepsilon,~ G_{\varepsilon} \equiv \eta_{\varepsilon}/\tau_{\varepsilon}$.

-The next assumption of our approach is that the relaxation equation of the sample shear stress $\sigma$ has a similar form to the Landau-Khalatnikov equation \cite{kin, coll, KhYu}:
+The next assumption of our approach is that the relaxation equation of the sample shear stress $\sigma$ has a form similar to the Landau-Khalatnikov equation \cite{kin, coll, KhYu}:

-Here the first term on the right-hand side describes the relaxation during time $\tau_{\sigma} \equiv \eta/G$ determined by values of the shear viscosity $\eta$ and modulus $G$.
-In the stationary case $\dot \sigma = 0$ the kinetic equation (\ref{6}) is transformed into the Hooke's law
+Here, the first term on the right-hand side describes the relaxation during time $\tau_{\sigma} \equiv \eta/G(T)$ determined by the values of the shear viscosity $\eta$ and modulus $G(T)$ depending on the sample temperature.
+In the stationary case $\dot \sigma = 0$, the kinetic equation (\ref{6}) is transformed into the Hooke's law

-Substituting $\partial \varepsilon / \partial t$ instead of $\varepsilon / \tau_{\sigma}$ in Eq.~(\ref{6}) reduces it to a Maxwell-type equation for a viscoelastic matter \cite{upr}.
-Eqs.~(\ref{7}) and (\ref{6}) give a new rheological model because they can be transformed to a differential equation of second order with respect to strain or stress.